ebhy/budgetml/README.md

 If you use this tool for any of your products, we would love to hear about it and potentially add it to this space.
 Please get in touch [via email](mailto:htahir111@gmail.com).

-Oh and please do consider giving us a GitHub star if you like the repository - open-source is hard, and that support is the best reward for it!
+Oh and please do consider giving us a GitHub star if you like the repository - open-source is hard, and the support keeps us going.